Find Affordable College Courses

 Boston, MA

 A rank of #2 on this year’s list means Boston University is a great place for computer software and applications students working on their undergraduate certificate.
-Located in the city of Boston, Boston U is a private not-for-profit college with a fairly large student population.
+Located in the large city of Boston, Boston U is a private not-for-profit school with a very large student population.

 Of the 17 students majoring in computer software at Boston U, 47% are male and 53% are female.

-Read full report on Computer Software & Applications at Boston University
+Full Computer Software & Applications at Boston University Report

 About 50% of the students majoring in computer software at the school are women while 50% are male.